 The Twitter app has been knocked off its Number 1 perch, as free speech social media platform Parler has risen to the top to take its place…(many Twitter users are switching to Parler for their town-square style free discussion).

-Further to my post of April 10, 30-Year Bonds have gained a couple of points, as shown on the Monthly chart below.
+Further to my post of June 15, the SPX pushed above 3080.20 to reach a high of 3155.53 on Friday, as shown on the daily chart below.